Alecrim/AlecrimCoreData/README.md

 #### iCloud Core Data sync

-See `Samples` folder for a configuration example for a `DataContext` that uses iCloud Core Data sync.
+See `Samples` folder for a configuration example for iCloud Core Data sync.

 #### Ensembles

-See `Samples` folder for a configuration example when using [Ensembles](http://www.ensembles.io).
+See `Samples` folder for a configuration example for [Ensembles](http://www.ensembles.io).

 ## Using